aditya25bce10623/digital-litracy-project/README.md

 ###  Task 2 — Student Digital Portfolio

-Developed professional profiles on platforms such as GitHub, LinkedIn, and Kaggle to establish a strong online presence for future academic and career opportunities.
+created professional profiles on platforms such as GitHub, LinkedIn, and Kaggle to establish a strong online presence for future academic and career opportunities.

 ###  Task 3 — Coding & Collaboration Platforms

-Completed a beginner coding challenge on HackerRank and created a Digital Literacy Awareness Quiz using Google Forms to demonstrate collaboration tools.
+Completed a coding challenge on HackerRank and created a Digital Literacy Awareness Quiz using Google Forms to demonstrate collaboration tools.

 ###  Task 4 — Professional Communication & Social Media Etiquette